4 Non-Toxic Weed Killers for Your Yard

 I mentioned above that I’ve tried a few weeding tools for dandelions.
 Ugh, they are so hard to battle without major chemicals.
 My best tip is to make sure the ground is soft or don’t bother weeding.
 If you break the plant and the tap root remains, you’ll see that weed again.
 I find it easiest to work on weeds first thing in the morning, or after a good rain, and these are the tools I like best.

-This tall weed puller is my favorite tool for dandelions and other larger weeds.
+This tall weed puller is my favorite tool for big dandelions and other larger weeds.

-The tall size gives you more leverage than a handheld tool, like this one, but this size is also handy.
+The tall size gives you more leverage than a handheld tool, like this one, but the small size comes in handy, too.
 Either way, the end should be forked.

 using a weed puller on dandelions